 Most modern controllers also feature a Beat Sync function.
 When you load your music into DJ software it will analyze the track and produce a waveform showing where the beats are as well as the tempo.
 You can then load two tracks on separate channels and with the hit of a button, they will be aligned.
-You can discover more about the Sync button and the pros and cons of using it in our article here.

 There are many alternatives to the Numark Mix Track Pro FX.
 Depending on what features you are looking for one of these other controllers may be a better option.
-You can also read up about these controllers in more detail in our Best DJ Controller For Beginners guide.

 Roland DJ 202 Review